The Effects of Family Culture on Family Foundations

 For 200 years, for example, the Pardoe family has maintained a family farm in New Hampshire.
 Purchased in 1796, the farm had been continually occupied by family members until the death of the family matriarch, Helen Pardoe, in 1988.
 Now the ownership and management of the farm have passed to the younger generation.
 Although younger family members live on both coasts, they still regard the farm as their symbolic family home.

 “My grandmother was a large presence in the family,” says Charles Pardoe II, “and we were all close to her.
 The farm symbolizes the values my grandmother lived by and passed on to us about the importance of a tight-knit family, hard work and positive attitudes.”

 Not all traditions are formal practices or celebrations; some are customary ways of doing things that go unquestioned.
 Often family members think and behave in certain ways because “that’s how it’s always been.”
 When families set up family foundations, they generally structure those foundations according to the same traditions.
 Foundations that do not have private offices, for example, often hold meetings in the home of the family elders (the traditional meeting place).
 Similarly, families with a tradition of vesting authority for business and investment decisions exclusively in the hands of the men in the family or the family elders generally set up a similar hierarchy in the foundation.

-Traditions respected within the contest of the home, however, may be challenged when carried over to the foundation.
+Traditions respected within the context of the home, however, may be challenged when carried over to the foundation.
 Coming together under different circumstances and in a wholly different arena, family members who have been excluded from decision making may no longer be as willing to abide by the usual traditions when they become trustees.
 Sometimes, even the family leaders themselves recognize that a different management structure is needed for the foundation.